 There’s an old adage that says, “You can’t give what you don’t have.”

-Losing yourself in a relationship not only harms you, but it also limits the quality and potential of your relationship.
+Losing yourself in a relationship not only harms you but also limits the quality and potential of your relationship.

 You will never be able to give your partner all of you by losing yourself in the relationship.